-The current build time for a new custom bass or electric guitar build is 3 to 5 months.
+The current build time for a new custom bass or electric guitar build is 10-12 months.

 Can you take pictures of my Fodera instrument in its build process and send them to me?

-Due to our production process and limited staff, no we cannot take pictures of the entire build process.
-However, for all Custom instruments, we will take one photo of your instrument after it’s final sanding and email it to you.
-After that, there will be additional photos of your bass upon completion posted to the Recent Builds gallery.
+Due to our production process and limited staff, we are unable to take pictures of the process.
+However, for all Custom instruments, we will take one photo of your instrument after its final sanding and email it to you.
+After that, there will be additional photos of your instrument upon completion posted to the Recent Builds gallery.

 What do I have to do to become an Endorser?

-To be considered for an endorsement, please send us your resume, a sample of your music, links to your website and any social media related pages, and a brief letter explaining why you want to be a Fodera endorser to us at email@example.com.
+To be considered, please send us your resume, a sample of your music, links to your website and any social media related pages, and a brief letter explaining why you want to be a Fodera endorser to us at email@example.com.

 What do I have to do to become an Authorized Fodera Dealer?

-You can contact us at firstname.lastname@example.org, detailing which of our product lines you would like to carry and where you are located.
-A member of our team will contact you with a detailed outline of dealer requirements for each of our product lines.
+Contact us at firstname.lastname@example.org, detailing which of our product lines you would like to carry and where you are located.
+A member of our team will respond with a detailed outline of dealer requirements for each of our product lines.

 Why is your logo a butterfly?